lu-kno/DeskOrganizerWeBots/README.md

 # To Do

- - Movement routine to grab objects from table
+ - [X] Separate Movement routines to grab objects from table
-   - move to XY position and Z+0.3
+   - [X] move to XY position and Z+0.3
-   - open gripper
+   - [X] open gripper
-   - lower to Z
+   - [X] lower to Z
-   - close gripper
+   - [X] close gripper
-   - move back to Z+0.3
+   - [X] move back to Z+0.3
-   - go to destination XY Z+0.3
+   - [X] go to destination XY Z+0.3
-   - open gripper to drop
+   - [X] open gripper to drop
+ - [ ] Merge pickup and delivery routines to one function moveObject(ItemPosition, DestinationPosition)

- - helper function to move robot to XY coordinates on the table
+ - [ ] integrate helper function to move robot to XY coordinates on the
+ - [ ] make gripper close and stop once force is detected

- - choose image recognition toolkit
+ - [ ] choose image recognition toolkit
  -